 - After mixed reactions of “hell yeahs” (from the people who think they’re sober but definitely aren’t) and “urghhh, I hate tequila” (from the people who are actually sober), head to the bar.

 - Ordering process: “[x number of] tequilas please.”

-- Add salt to back of hand.
+- Add salt to the back of the hand.
 Deep breath.

 - Get a wedge of lime ready to drown out the tequila pain.
 Take another deep breath.

-- Get beer bottle within grabbing distance, in case the lime doesn’t work.
+- Get a beer bottle within grabbing distance, in case the lime doesn’t work.
 Double deep breath.

 - Round of chanting with friends.

 - Brian, who was trying to get out of the whole tequila drinking business, is forced by peer pressure to pick up his glass.